MrMiniou/ICS4U_2021-2022/ICS3U/Days 01-02/Note 1 - Introduction to Python.md

 ## Note – Introduction to Python

 Python is a commonly used beginner programming language since it is considerd to be more easily readable and has simpler syntax. **Syntax** refers to the rules of a programming language; similarly to how grammar refers to the rules of a human language.

 Python is also a relatively powerful language.
 It is used to support YouTube, Google, Instagram, Reddit, and other popular software programs.

 Python has consistently been in the top three most popular programming langauges over the past two decades.
-Other languages that have been consistemtnly popular include Java, C, and Javascript.
+Other languages that have been consistantly popular include Java, C, and Javascript.

 ### Python Code